Examples

 CREATE CONSTRAINT actor_born FOR (actor:Actor) REQUIRE (actor.born) IS NODE KEY

-In this case the node key constraint can not be created because it is violated by existing data.
-Either use Indexes for search performance instead, or remove the offending nodes and then re-apply the constraint.
+In this case, the node key constraint cannot be created because it is in conflict with the existing graph.
+Either use Create, show, and delete indexes instead, or remove/correct the offending nodes and then re-apply the constraint.

 Error message